-The four leg base stand assembly option is currently discontinued as of June 1st, 2013, but should you need to use this method please refer to figure #2 below.
-This base stand is designed to go above the ground and is installed on the concrete pad instead of in it.
-You can install this in either of two ways, the first is you can request a template of the base stand and then install J-bolts in the concrete as you are pouring it, or you can wait until you receive the base stand (having previously poured the pad) and drill the holes into the concrete using the stand as the template.
-You must use a type of lead head, Garonite or a Parafast resin mortar to secure the bolts.
+The base stand unit is designed to go above ground and/or installed on the concrete pad instead of in it.
+You can install this either of two ways: the first is you can request a template of the base stand and then install J-bolts in the concrete as you are pouring it, or you can wait until you receive the base stand (having previously poured pad) and drill holes into the concrete using the stand as the template.
+You must use a type of Lead Head or Garonite, a Resin Mortar to secure the bolts.